Lockheed Martin (NYSE:LMT) Issues FY 2022 Earnings Guidance

-Lockheed Martin (NYSE:LMT – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $26.700-$26.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $26.800.
+Lockheed Martin (NYSE:LMT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $26.700-$26.700 for the period, compared to the Thomson Reuters consensus estimate of $26.800.
 The company issued revenue guidance of $66 billion-$66 billion, compared to the consensus revenue estimate of $66.11 billion.

-A number of research firms recently issued reports on LMT.
-Susquehanna Bancshares boosted their target price on shares of Lockheed Martin from $400.00 to $445.00 and gave the company a positive rating in a research report on Wednesday, January 26th.
-Morgan Stanley boosted their target price on shares of Lockheed Martin from $450.00 to $521.00 and gave the company an overweight rating in a research report on Wednesday, March 2nd.
-Susquehanna upped their price objective on shares of Lockheed Martin from $400.00 to $445.00 in a report on Wednesday, January 26th.
-Sanford C. Bernstein upped their price objective on shares of Lockheed Martin from $387.00 to $401.00 in a report on Wednesday, January 26th.
-Finally, StockNews.com downgraded shares of Lockheed Martin from a strong-buy rating to a buy rating in a report on Friday, March 25th.
-Seven investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average target price of $427.09.
+Lockheed Martin (NYSE:LMT – Get Rating) last released its quarterly earnings data on Tuesday, April 19th.
+The aerospace company reported $6.44 EPS for the quarter, topping the Zacks’ consensus estimate of $6.21 by $0.23.
+The firm had revenue of $14.96 billion during the quarter, compared to analysts’ expectations of $15.49 billion.
+Lockheed Martin had a net margin of 9.45% and a return on equity of 81.35%.
+The company’s revenue for the quarter was down 8.0% compared to the same quarter last year.
+During the same period in the previous year, the business posted $6.56 earnings per share.
+As a group, research analysts forecast that Lockheed Martin will post 26.77 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, March 25th.
-Investors of record on Tuesday, March 1st were given a dividend of $2.80 per share.
-The ex-dividend date was Monday, February 28th.
-This represents a $11.20 annualized dividend and a yield of 2.40%.
-Lockheed Martin’s payout ratio is currently 49.21%.
+A number of brokerages have recently issued reports on LMT.
+Wells Fargo & Company boosted their target price on shares of Lockheed Martin from $486.00 to $496.00 and gave the company an equal weight rating in a research report on Wednesday, April 20th.
+Sanford C. Bernstein boosted their target price on shares of Lockheed Martin from $387.00 to $401.00 in a research report on Wednesday, January 26th.
+UBS Group upped their price objective on shares of Lockheed Martin from $410.00 to $425.00 and gave the stock a buy rating in a research report on Wednesday, January 26th.
+Susquehanna Bancshares upped their price objective on shares of Lockheed Martin from $515.00 to $539.00 in a research report on Wednesday, April 20th.
+Finally, Susquehanna boosted their target price on Lockheed Martin from $515.00 to $539.00 in a research note on Wednesday, April 20th.
+Seven research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat, Lockheed Martin currently has a consensus rating of Hold and an average target price of $448.86.

-In other news, COO John Frank A. St sold 8,063 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
-The shares were sold at an average price of $435.91, for a total value of $3,514,742.33.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Stephanie C. Hill sold 1,418 shares of the firm’s stock in a transaction that occurred on Thursday, March 3rd.
-The shares were sold at an average price of $449.80, for a total transaction of $637,816.40.
+In related news, SVP Maryanne Lavan sold 5,832 shares of Lockheed Martin stock in a transaction dated Monday, February 28th.
+The stock was sold at an average price of $426.27, for a total value of $2,486,006.64.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Brian P. Colan sold 1,937 shares of the firm’s stock in a transaction dated Monday, February 28th.
+The stock was sold at an average price of $426.45, for a total value of $826,033.65.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 17,250 shares of company stock valued at $7,464,599.
-0.17% of the stock is owned by company insiders.
+Over the last ninety days, insiders have sold 17,250 shares of company stock valued at $7,464,599.
+Insiders own 0.17% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in LMT.
+A number of institutional investors have recently bought and sold shares of LMT.
 Bank Julius Baer & Co.
-Ltd Zurich bought a new position in shares of Lockheed Martin in the fourth quarter valued at approximately $273,000.
-EverSource Wealth Advisors LLC purchased a new position in shares of Lockheed Martin during the fourth quarter worth approximately $373,000.
-Keudell Morrison Wealth Management raised its stake in shares of Lockheed Martin by 28.3% during the third quarter.
-Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock worth $461,000 after acquiring an additional 295 shares in the last quarter.
-Zullo Investment Group Inc. purchased a new position in shares of Lockheed Martin in the fourth quarter worth $477,000.
-Finally, Autumn Glory Partners LLC purchased a new position in shares of Lockheed Martin in the fourth quarter worth $492,000.
+Ltd Zurich purchased a new stake in Lockheed Martin during the fourth quarter valued at $273,000.
+EverSource Wealth Advisors LLC purchased a new stake in shares of Lockheed Martin during the fourth quarter worth about $373,000.
+Keudell Morrison Wealth Management grew its position in shares of Lockheed Martin by 28.3% during the third quarter.
+Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock worth $461,000 after purchasing an additional 295 shares in the last quarter.
+Zullo Investment Group Inc. purchased a new stake in shares of Lockheed Martin during the fourth quarter worth about $477,000.
+Finally, Autumn Glory Partners LLC purchased a new stake in shares of Lockheed Martin during the fourth quarter worth about $492,000.
 Institutional investors own 74.72% of the company’s stock.

 Lockheed Martin Corporation, a security and aerospace company, engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services worldwide.
 It operates through four segments: Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space.